puppylinux-woof-CE/Pkg/README.md

  pkg tgz2pet /path/to/file  # convert a local .tar.gz file to PET

  pkg unpack /path/to/file   # extract the given package file

+ pkg split /path/to/file    # split a single package into DEV, DOC and NLS packages
 ```

 ## Environment Variables: